-Laundry Room Electrical Layout
+Step 5: Laundry Room Electrical Circuit

 Of course you need power to run your washer and dryer.
 It is very important to prepare the laundry room electrical layout in advance.
 The National Electrical Code (NEC) requires that washers and electric dryers operate on their own dedicated circuits.